bobbyshaw/tomrobertshaw.net/blog/_posts/2017-04-28-ethical-impact-of-ai-on-society.md

 There is going to be a need for balance between regulation and innovation.
 While that's easy to say, it's much harder to determine where the needle lies on that scale between them.

-What is clear is that policy makers should be willing to stifle innovation to protect the people.
+From Danit's experience, witnessing policy makers from a range of  countries and cultures discuss AI ethics, there's a frustrating and dangerous preference for innovation over good ethics.
+She called for them to stifle innovation to protect the people.
+This is an area of conflict during discussions which can make it hard to make progress.

 On the topic of privacy, it was argued that it sometimes is the responsibility of policy makers to protect the people because they have no-one else that will do so.
 What's more people aren't always good at making decisions.
 There is a precedence for this in law.
 For example, the Discrimination Act in the UK recognises biases and protects people from themselves (and others).
 The role, and ultimately the amount of control that a government exerts. in a sensitive subject, particularly in the US.

 As mentioned earlier, it's not that the technology requires us to give up our privacy.
 For example we can perform the computation on the device to protect consumer data but that has its trade-offs.
 The public first has to know that's happening and not only understand the difference, but care about it.